 - cats will act afraid to move

-Again, ask your vet about the best course of action for handling your pets.
+Again, if your pet has a history of these symptoms during drives, ask your vet about the best course of action.

-Next, you will need a carrier.
-For small dogs and cats, it might be a travel pod or small kennel.
-For medium dogs, a harness that connects to a seatbelt is a good idea.
-For larger dogs, a crate is best.
-These will keep your pets safe, as well as prevent them from being a physical distraction.
-The right carriers will have enough space for your pet to stand in and turn around.
-A cramped pet is likely to be more anxious and uncomfortable.
+If you’re driving a personal vehicle, look into a travel pod or small kennel for your small dogs and cats.
+For medium-size animals, you might want to get a harness that connects to a seatbelt.
+For larger pets, a crate is best.
+These items will keep your pets safe, as well as prevent them from being a physical distraction while you’re concentrating on the road.
+The right carriers will have enough space for your pet to stand in and turn around; a cramped pet is likely to be more anxious and uncomfortable.
+If you need to stop and stay at a hotel or AirBnB during your trip, make sure that it’s a pet-friendly spot.

 Keeping Your Pet Calm While You Travel

-Make frequent stops to allow your pet to stretch and relieve themselves.
+While driving, make frequent stops to allow your pet to stretch and relieve themselves.
 This is also the best opportunity to hydrate your pets, as water is likely to slosh around your car.
-For longer trips, especially for dogs, this can also help them burn off excess energy.
+For longer trips, especially for dogs, this can also help burn off any excess energy and keep them calmer during the drive itself.

 Introducing Your Pet to Your New Home

 The key is to be patient.
 It may take time for your pet to become comfortable in your new home.
-If they are keen on exploring, accompany them.
-Keep talking to them in a calm voice.
+If they're keen on exploring, accompany them and soothe them with a calming voice.